-Hunting license required: Before you can apply for or obtain a 2018 black bear hunting permit, bonus point or pursuit permit, you must have a valid Utah hunting or combination license.
+Hunting license required: Before you can apply for or obtain a 2019 black bear hunting permit, bonus point or pursuit permit, you must have a valid Utah hunting or combination license.
 Please see page 9 for more information.

-Mandatory orientation course: Before you can apply for or purchase a black bear permit or bonus point, you must complete an annual mandatory orientation course.
+Mandatory orientation course: Before you can apply for or purchase a black bear permit, a bonus point or a restricted pursuit limited-entry permit, you must complete an annual mandatory orientation course.
 For more information, please see page 9.